xiaofei-guan/MaGRoad/README.md

 ## 📖 Introduction

-**MagRoad** introduces a novel path-centric reasoning approach for extracting vectorized road networks, specifically designed to handle the challenges of **off-road** and **wild environments**.
-Unlike endpoint-centric methods (sam_road series), our model focuses on the connectivity and topology of paths, enabling robust extraction in complex terrains.
+**MagRoad** introduces a novel *path-centric* reasoning approach for extracting vectorized road networks, specifically designed to handle the challenges of off-road and wild environments.
+Unlike *node-centric* methods (sam_road series), our model focuses on the connectivity and topology of paths, enabling robust extraction in complex terrains.